A New Family of Regularized Kernels for the Harmonic Oscillator: Numerical Examples

-where $G$ is the free-space Green's kernel.
-Using Hamilton's equations, the acceleration of particle $j$ is given by

-Since the Hamiltonian is a conserved quantity, it can be used to measure the accuracy of the time integrator.
-Because of the singularity in $\nabla G$, whenever two particles approach one another, the accuracy of the time integrator deteriorates, as we will see.
-Therefore, we will be taking the approach of using the regularized kernel with parameters $\epsilon$ and $n$.

-We will be reporting the error between the Hamiltonian of the regularized system and the Hamiltonian of the unregularized system.
-Specifically, the measured error is

-The first error term is due to truncation error when a discrete time integrator is used to approximate the solution; the second error term is the modelling error that arises from solving a regularized system.
-In a convergence study as $\Delta t \to 0$, the regularization error will eventually dominate the time stepping error---the overall error will plateau at the modelling error $|H^{\epsilon,n}(0) - H(0)|$.
 We first demonstrate the described behaviors in $\mathbb{R}^1, \mathbb{R}^2$ and $\mathbb{R}^3$ for a dynamical system with two particles of equal mass---one with a positive unit charge and the other with a unit negative charge.
 Two different sets of $(\epsilon,n)$ pairings are used.
-Those in Table~\ref{tbl:n_eps_pairs2} keep the global smoothing error fixed at $10^{-2}$, as described in~\eqref{eqn:global_smoothing_error}.
-The pairings reported in Table~\ref{tbl:n_eps_pairs3} keep the modelling error~\eqref{eqn:modelling_error} fixed at $4.89 \times 10^{-6}$.
+Those in Table~\ref{tbl:n_eps_pairs2} keep the global smoothing error fixed at $10^{-2}$, as described in equation~\eqref{eqn:global_smoothing_error}.
+The pairings reported in Table~\ref{tbl:n_eps_pairs3} keep the modelling error, equation~\eqref{eqn:modelling_error}, fixed at $4.89 \times 10^{-6}$.
 Note that the modelling error depends on the initial condition whereas the global smoothing error does not.
 We conclude the numerical experiments by simulating 5 particles with an initial condition that results in a periodic orbit.